tudelft3d/website/journals/index.md

 We support <a href="https://scirev.sc">SciRev</a>, a website which allows you to share your experience with a journal's scientific review process.
 It aggregates journal review quality ratings and processing times, and helps to differentiate efficient journals with a committed peer-review.
 Therefore for each entry, where applicable, we also provide the link to its SciRev page.

-The impact factor for each journal can be checked (inside the campus or using a VPN) [here](http://admin-apps.webofknowledge.com/JCR/JCR).
-The search system is *very* picky.
-It's probably easier to search by ISSN or to first find the exact name [here](http://admin-apps.webofknowledge.com/JCR/JCR?RQ=TITLES_FULL) using the search function of your browser.
+The impact factor for each journal can be checked (inside the campus or using a VPN) [here](https://jcr.clarivate.com).

 You might also be interested in related efforts:
 <ul>